leaktk/scanner/README.md

 ## TODO

 1. Local git scans without a clone
+1. Support unstaged commits (probably via gitleaks protect)
 1. Better error handling in the code to avoid panics
+1. Sanitize any repo specific .gitleaks.tomls and load them as a part of the scans
 1. Change workdir default to `${XDG_CACHE_HOME}/leaktk`
 1. if --config isn't set:
     * then try `${XDG_CONFIG_HOME}/leatktk/config.toml`